FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/198204382-763aa610-a799-4a8f-b9d2-ce15224e3b74.png"><img src="https://user-images.githubusercontent.com/10067730/198204382-763aa610-a799-4a8f-b9d2-ce15224e3b74.png" width=150></a>
 * Specifically based on the MM3 style stat block, with action-based subheadings.
 (Note that the sheet uses its own power sorting mode, including sending powers with triggers to their own group.)
 * Doesn't override the existing NPC sheet, so you can choose it per-monster or set it as the default, as you see fit.
-* Retains the functionality of the existing sheet in almost all cases (some items have to managed on a separate tab).
+* Retains the functionality of the existing sheet in almost all cases (some items have to be managed on a separate tab).
-* Should work near-seamlessly with Draconas [Foundry 4e Tools](https://github.com/draconas1/foundry-4e-tools)/[Masterplan exporter](https://github.com/draconas1/masterplan-json-export)
+* Should work near-seamlessly with Draconas' [Foundry 4e Tools](https://github.com/draconas1/foundry-4e-tools)/[Masterplan exporter](https://github.com/draconas1/masterplan-json-export)
 * Makes heavy use of "tooltip" messages to assist in editing.
 * Every piece of visible text (aside from user entry of course) should be translation-ready.
 * Auto-generated MM3 style power summary.
 No need to write your own summary, add extra info to headers or target lines, or any of that stuff.
 Just get the data right, and your summary should look perfect!

 **Tips for Use**
 * Power icons are not included because of dubious legality; the icon displayed is the image you set for the power.
-But if you use a white SVG for the power icon (recommended because it looks better on the chat card), it will turn black in the sheet summary.
+But if you use a light-coloured SVG for the power icon (recommended because it looks better on the chat card), it will turn black in the sheet summary.
 This only works for SVG files—png files will be unchanged.
 * Skills entry on the Main tab lists any skill which has a "base" value set, has any bonuses active, or has a total bonus higher than the corresponding raw ability check (configured on the "Manage" tab). **Exception:** Perception will never appear here since it's always in the header.
-* Resistances/Immunities/Vulnerabilities entries in the header will show any damage type with a value not equal to 0, or with "immunity" checked (configured on the "Manage" tab).
+* Resistances/Immunities/Vulnerabilities entries in the header will show any damage type with a final value not equal to 0, or with "immunity" checked (configured on the "Manage" tab).
 * Elite and Solo monsters will display Action Points and Saving Throws in the header.
 For everybody else, you can find them in the "Manage" tab if you need them.
 * If "Advanced Math" is turned on, Ability Scores will appear for editing in the "Manage" tab, to avoid cluttering up the header.
 * In the absence of a monster trait object in the current system build, the sheet collapses *almost* all Feats and Class/Race/Etc Features down into a single "Traits" section.
 The sole exception is Epic Destiny Features; to maintain continuity with Drac's import code, we're currently using the "destinyFeats" object to store monster lore in a chat-card-friendly format, so they appear on the Lore tab instead.